 An ingenious GRC strategy compliments multiple benefits like enhanced decision-making, optimal IT investments, eradicating silos, and reducing fragmentation of departments.
 Even though there are enough tools available to streamline GRC operations, here are some smart ways to balance the act right:

-- Map Out Existing Controls: Leading IT organizations face multiple privacy and cybersecurity compliance.
+- Map Out Existing Controls: Leading IT organizations face multiple privacy and cybersecurity compliances.
 Mapping existing controls will help in utilizing them in different compliance efforts.
 So, by following the security policies diligently, no technology investment will be required in terms of GDPR.

 - Leverage Tools: Measuring all the variables to see how the organizations are mitigating and eliminating risks is an equally essential GRC tool.
 By looking at GRC with the right technology, it is possible to find the perfect balance.